Hemanthkaruturi/Covid-19-Assistant/README.md

 * PAGE_ACCESS_TOKEN = ''  # paste your page access token here>"

 Note: Dialogbot.py works individually to test the performance of the bot.

+You can chat with the bot with this link m.me/SharingTechinfo